 With the signature square ice cubes in an on the rocks marg, the ice melts much more slowly.
 This allows for continuous cooling of your drink without watering it down.
 You also don’t have to worry about getting brain freeze with an on the rocks margarita.
 However, it is not initially as cold as a frozen margarita, because the ice is not blended within the drink.

 As margarita experts will tell you, you get a much stronger lime/citrus flavor in on the rocks margaritas, due to the aeration process when the cocktail is shaken.
 Additionally, because frozen margaritas are made in a big blending machine, you may get slightly less tequila than you would in a precisely measured-by-the-drink on the rocks margarita.

 In this Instagram-age, garnish is everything.
-It’s safe to say for adding all sorts of fruits and (sometimes) vegetables to the top of a drink, a frozen margarita is the way to go.
-Its stronger surface tension allows the bartender to add whole slices of fruit and cute little umbrellas to the top of the drink, without them sliding into the margarita, to later be fished out when the drink is gone.
+It’s safe to say for adding all sorts of fruits and (sometimes) vegetables to the top of a drink, a frozen marg is the way to go.
+Its stronger surface tension allows the bartender to add whole slices of fruit and umbrellas as garnishes, without them sinking, to later be fished out when the drink is gone.
 Extravagant garnishes make for the best pictures, and to this end, you’ve got to go with frozen.

 The Great Margarita Debate Results

 At Guadalajara Restaurants, we love all kinds of margaritas—both frozen and on the rocks.
 We’re not here to judge you if you prefer one over the other, our goal is to make delicious refreshing drinks you’ll love.
 From our Cervezarita to our Strawberry Swirl Margarita and everyone in between, you can trust that you’re getting the freshest, highest-quality ingredients possible.